karl-wenzel/JustSaveForUnity/OBJECTPOOLING.md

 ## What is object pooling <a name="WhatIs"></a>

 Object pooling means that if you want to spawn an object, instead of creating a new one, the object is taken from a pool of inactive objects.
-If you don't need the spawned object anymore, instead of just destroying it, you can return it to the pool to reuse it late.
+If you don't need the spawned object anymore, instead of just destroying it, you can return it to the pool to reuse it later.
 In most of the cases, this has a positive impact on performance.
 If you want to know more, read [the wikipedia article](https://en.wikipedia.org/wiki/Object_pool_pattern).